emipa606/DeepRim/README.md

 - Added mod-setting for low-tech mode where the drill is operated manually and don't require power
 - Added option for transfering items between layers automatically if they are in nearby built storages.
 You need storage-buildings built both on the top level as well as on a lower level, next to the shaft.
 You will then get an added option on the shaft to automatically transfer items between them.
 - Added power-transfer from the top layer to the lower layers.
 A set amount of power is split equally to each layer.
-- sk4p3g04t made retexture for this mod: https://steamcommunity.com/sharedfiles/filedetails/?id=2965262893]DeepRim Retexture
+- sk4p3g04t made retexture for this mod: [https://steamcommunity.com/sharedfiles/filedetails/?id=2965262893](DeepRim Retexture)
 - Holding CTRL while transferring pawns/items will now also switch the map to the targeted map
 - New icon textures made by Ontheheavens
 - New drill texture made by Ontheheavens based on the the retexture mod by sk4p3g04t.
 The old texture will be used when selecting the "Low-tech"-option in the mod-settings.
 - Manual drilling should now only be possible when the "Low-tech" option is on, as the new modern texture does not really allow manual drilling.

-Will now generate versions of cave biomes in https://steamcommunity.com/sharedfiles/filedetails/?id=2969748433]Biomes!
-Caverns  (Thanks to m00nl1ght-dev for the fix) and https://steamcommunity.com/sharedfiles/filedetails/?id=2259124387]CaveBiome if loaded.
+Will now generate versions of cave biomes in [https://steamcommunity.com/sharedfiles/filedetails/?id=2969748433]Biomes!
+Caverns[/url]  (Thanks to m00nl1ght-dev for the fix) and [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2259124387](CaveBiome) if loaded.

+**The 1.5 update brings a lot of new features and QoL additions, all done by SunPraise**
+- Layers can now be renamed
+- Abandoned layer depth will not be reused
+- Items can be transfered between layers and not just via the surface
+- Ore density of the underground layers can be adjusted
+- More flexibility with the power-transfer between layers

 ![Image](https://i.imgur.com/pufA0kM.png)

 ![Image](https://i.imgur.com/Z4GOv8H.png)

 Allows construction of mining shaft, which can drill down and bring you new maps to explore and mine for resource.
 Never run out of ores!